spacer spacer spacer

 The Terrestrial Planet Finder Interferometer project plans to use the MSTAR

-A number of present and future space-based instruments will have their hardware and operations distributed between several spacecraft.
+A number of present and future space-based instruments would have their hardware and operations distributed between several spacecraft.
 Imagine, for example, a very large space telescope with primary, secondary and a focal plane all located on separate spacecraft flying in formation.
-Such an instrument will require a metrology system operating over spacecraft separations of hundreds of meters and capable of determining the location, orientation, and even the shape of its constituent parts with very high accuracy (sub-micron).
-Another example is a Terrestrial Planet Finder Interferometer project that plans to use MSTAR to balance the optical pathlength between its telescopes to nanometer levels so that an Earth-like planet could be detected next to an exo-solar star.
+Such an instrument would require a metrology system operating over spacecraft separations of hundreds of meters and capable of determining the location, orientation, and even the shape of its constituent parts with very high accuracy (sub-micron).
+Another example is the proposed Terrestrial Planet Finder Interferometer project that plans to use MSTAR to balance the optical pathlength between its telescopes to nanometer levels so that an Earth-like planet could be detected next to an exo-solar star.

 Over the last three years we have demonstrated in a laboratory a single-target range sensor with sub-micron accuracy.
 This unprecedented level of accuracy (vs. ambiguous resolution of a common interferometer) in a practical sensor is made possible by the following innovations: